CIRCSE/IT-TB/README.md

 # Acknowledgments

-https://lila-erc.eu/ ...
-The LiLa project (Linking Latin) will include also the _Index Thomisticus_ Treebank and its UD version.
+https://lila-erc.eu/: The LiLa project (Linking Latin) will include also the _Index Thomisticus_ Treebank and its UD version (developed within LiLa).
   * The _LiLa: Linking Latin_ project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme – Grant Agreement No. 769994.

 ## Copyright